coolbutuseless/eventloop/README.md

     junk in the displaylist that you never ever need.
 -   how to turn it off

+## Note on new.page()

+grid.newpage() does a lot of work.

+But since I have displaylists turned off, just paint over everything with a white rectangle rather than call ‘newpage()’

 ## Events supported by R graphics devices

 -   Include a table here comparing the capabilities of quartz(),